mahdi-islam-pranto/Mahdi-Pranto/README.md

 - 👋 Hi, I’m @Mahdi-Pranto
-- 👀 I’m interested in WebDev Software dev Python machine learning etc.
+- 👀 I’m interested in WebDev Software dev Python machine learning Mobile Apps etc.
-- 🌱 I’m currently learning React, DSA
+- 🌱 I’m currently learning Flutter, DSA
 - 💞️ I’m looking to collaborate on Any Webdev project
-- 📫 How to reach me (mahdipranto2000@gmail.com)
+- 📫 How to reach me (mahdiprantoblog@gmail.com)

 <!---
 Mahdi-Pranto/Mahdi-Pranto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.